-Phase 6 surficial geologic mapping on the Des Moines Lobe (DML) includes the Dickinson and Emmet counties.
-These counties cover an area from 43° 30' to 43° 15' N latitude and 95° 25' to 94° 25' W longitude.
+Phase 8 of 1: 100,000 scale surficial geologic mapping on the Des Moines Lobe (DML) includes the Hardin (42093-C1-CF-100) county map.
+This county covers an area from 42° 35' to 42° 11' N latitude and 93° 31' to 92° 59' W longitude.
 The DML landform region occupies the north-central one-fifth of Iowa.
 This landscape area is the product of a Late Wisconsin lobate extension of the Laurentide Ice Sheet that flowed down a regional topographic low into Iowa approximately 15,000 years before present.
 The DML landform is bounded by pre-Wisconsin topographic highs on the east (Mississippian bedrock) and west (pre-Wisconsin glacial deposits comprising the Prairie Coteau).
-In the map area, bedrock consists of mid-Cretaceous age Dakota Formation, consisting primarily of the lower dominated sandstone Nishnabotna Member and an upper shale and mudstone dominated Woodbury Member.
-Deposits that overlie bedrock consist of Pre-Illinoian and Wisconsin-age glacial and glaciofluvial sediments that range from less than 300 to 500 feet thick.
-The Dows Formation, Late Wisconsin-age glacial and glaciofluvial sediment package can vary in thickness from 90 to 120 feet thick and is underlain by the older Wisconsin-age Sheldon Creek Formation, formerly referred to as the "tazewell till".
+In the map area, the bedrock primarily consists of Mississippian marine carbonates, consisting of limestone and dolomite facies.
+In the southeastern part of county the dominant bedrock exposure consists of the Pennsylavanian Cherokee Group which is primarily gray shale and or sandstone.
+Deposits that overlie bedrock consist of Pre-Illinoian and Wisconsin-age glacial and glaciofluvial sediments that range from less than 25 to 300 feet thick in places.
+In the map area, the Dows Formation, Late Wisconsin-age glacial and glaciofluvial sediment package can vary in thickness less than 25 to 100 plus feet thick and is underlain by the older Wisconsinage Sheldon Creek Formation, formerly referred to as the "tazewell till".
+The extent of the Sheldon Creek Formation is still not well understood.
+However, it appears that it may extend beyond the Altamont I Moraine and as far east as Iowa Falls (the central part of the county).
 The Sheldon Creek diamicton is the product of a several Wisconsin-age glaciations that occurred between 40,000 and 26,000 years before present.
-The diamicton has very similar properties to Dows Formation Alden Mbr. diamicton (same source area) so identification in the field is difficult.
-Identification is aided by the preservation of weathered Sheldon Creek surfaces (oxidation and noncalerous) and in some instances the presence of proglacial sand and gravel unit.
-The Sheldon Creek was encountered in all cores that penetrated the Dows Formation glacial and glaciofluvial sediments.
+The diamicton has very similar properties to Dows Formation Alden Mbr. diamicton (same source area) so identification in the field is extremely difficult.
+Identification is aided by the preservation of weathered Sheldon Creek surfaces (oxidation and noncalerous) and in some instances the presence of a proglacial sand and gravel unit.
+The Sheldon Creek was in several cores that penetrated the Dows Formation glacial and glaciofluvial sediments.
+The thickness of this formation is not definitively known.
+In the map area, it most likely is relatively thin (less than 10 feet) and off the Des Moines Lobe landform it may be as thick as 150 to 200 feet thick in northwestern Iowa.
 The Sheldon Creek Formation is underlain by much older undifferentiated Pre-Illinois-age glacial, fluvial or colluvial sediments.